SQL Server Source Connector (Debezium) Configuration Properties

 database.names

 The comma-separated list of the SQL Server database names from which to stream the changes.
 Currently, only one database name is supported.
-Must not be used with database.dbname.
-This option is experimental and must not be used in production.
-Using it will make the behavior of the connector incompatible with the default configuration with no upgrade or downgrade path:
+This property must not be used with database.dbname.

 • Type: string